 Howard advises higher education and nonprofit institutions in nearly all areas of law that these institutions encounter, from real estate to contracts to general business, operational and authority issues.
 He works closely with his clients, which include nationally recognized universities, to understand and respond to their unique challenges and needs.

-One of the areas in which Howard has significant experience is representing colleges and universities in public-private student housing transactions.
-He represented four national universities in projects for a 1,000-bed facility, a 900-bed facility, a 440-bed facility and a 325-bed facility, respectively.
+One of the areas in which Howard has significant experience is representing colleges and universities in public-private partnership (P3) transactions.
+He represented four national universities in projects for a 1,000-bed facility, a 900-bed facility, a 440-bed facility, a 325-bed facility, and, most recently, an ambulatory surgical center.
 Each project involved a public-private venture, a long-term ground lease and tax-exempt financing.

-Howard has been named an Illinois Leading Lawyer and was also named an Illinois Super Lawyer in Real Estate in 2005, 2006 and 2008.
+He has frequently been named an Illinois Leading Lawyer and was also named an Illinois Super Lawyer in Real Estate in 2005, 2006 and 2008.

 Honoree, Leading Lawyers